PyRepair/maniple/training-data/summarize-experiment-v2/luigi/28/test_info_response_1.md

-The bug is located in the table_exists function of luigi/contrib/hive.py.
-When the command 'show tables like "{1}";' is executed, the return stdout value is inaccurate.
-This leads to either false positives or false negatives when testing the table_exists function.
-If this test function ran successfully, the return value should be "OK\n" followed by the table names.

-Simplified Error Message:
+The error that is being caused by the buggy function is that it is returning the opposite value than expected.
+In other words, it is returning `False` when it should be returning `True`, and vice versa.

+The original error message is:

-AssertionError: False is not true
+`AssertionError: False is not true`

+Which would be simplified to:

+`Returned value is not as expected`